 Setting up your Knowledge Base

-To set up your Knowledge Base and create a dedicated space for your customers to find the answers they're looking for:
+Here’s how to set up your Knowledge Base and create a dedicated space for your customers to find the answers they're looking for:

 If you have multiple properties, check to make sure you're currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.

 On the Dashboard ⮕ click the Knowledge Base (book icon) tab in the left menu.
-Then, click the Configure button in the top right corner to start setting up your Knowledge Base.
+Then, click the Configure button in the top right corner to start setting up your Knowledge Base

 There are a lot of options for customization here and most of them will change how your Knowledge Base looks, so let's start with the most important part: where your Knowledge Base will live on the internet.

 On the left side, you'll see options for naming your Knowledge Base and adding domain information.
 Before you can start publishing articles, you need a name and a subdomain.
 Fill out those fields first, then set the status to Published.
 If you've chosen to use a custom domain, you also have the option to enter it here.